harshaislive/10cent/Interactive_Questions.md

 - "It's part of who I am"

 **Insights**:
-- For childhood/distant memories: "That's exactly why 30 nights a year could change everything."
+- For childhood/distant memories: "We often leave our best selves in the woods of our childhood.
+Go back and get them."
-- For occasional answers: "You remember what clarity feels like.
-What if you could have that 10% of your year?"
+- For occasional answers: "A tourist visits the wild.
+A member belongs to it.
+Stop visiting your own peace of mind."
-- For regular/practiced answers: "You're ahead of most.
-Imagine making that 10% of every year—fully immersive."
+- For regular/practiced answers: "Then this isn't a pitch.
+It's a homecoming.
+The 10% Club was built for you."

 ---